Persian literature in Western culture: Emerson and Nietzsche

 But Nietzsche was also influenced by Persia's post-Islamic writers as well.
 In his notebooks, Nietzsche uses an anecdote from Sa'di's Gulistan.
 La Fontaine also drew from Sa'di's Gulistan, basing his Le songe d'un habitant du Mogol on chapter 2:16, as did Diderot, Voltaire, Hugo and Balzac, all of whom referred to Sa'di's works in their writings.

 Hafiz represented to Nietzsche a prime example of Dionysian ecstatic wisdom, which he extolls so extensively in his philosophy.
 Goethe's admiration for Hafiz and his "Oriental" wisdom, as expressed in the West-östlischer Divan, has been the main source of attracting Nietzsche's interest in this Persian poet.

 There is even a short poem in Nietzsche's Collected Works, entitled An Hafis.
 Frage eines Wassertrinkers (To Hafiz: Questions of a Water Drinker).

+Carnot Family

+Lazare Carnot the French politician and his family were heavily influenced by Saadi Shirazi books.
+Saadi Carnot the Former President of France was his grandson and Nicolas Léonard Sadi Carnot the French Engineer was his son.
+The name Saadi in the family comes from Saadi name.

 Rumi and the Sufist genre

 Sufi ideas and literature gained interest in the west particularly after the first world war, beginning with non-cultist Sufis like Henry Wilberforce-Clarke and Sir Richard Burton, as well as scholars such as Maurice Nicholl, Kenneth Walker, and philosophers Gurdjieff and Ouspensky.
 Writings of Attar, Jami, Hafiz, Shabistari, and Rumi came to influence a whole generation of writers.

 Since the beginning of 21st century, Persian poet and philosopher Rumi has appeared as the most popular poet worldwide.
 His works, which have been partly translated to English, attracted attention of numerous thinkers and artists.

 These, and subsequent works leads one to conclude that the influence of Persian literature extends beyond what was written in the Persian language to encompass works by those who thought in Persian when it came to literature, metaphysics, and philosophy, irrespective of their native tongues and ethnic origins.